harens/depythel/docs/source/analysis.rst

 The majority of existing implementations for dependency resolution are end user orientated.
 As an example, package managers will alert the user when a project fails to build.

-depythel will instead take the approach of focusing on the developer, and acting as a easy-to-use continuous testing tool.
-It will developed as a Python API first, so that programmers can configure the tool as they see fit.
+depythel will instead take the approach of focusing on the developer, and acting as an easy-to-use continuous testing tool.
+It will be developed as a Python API first, so that programmers can configure the tool as they see fit.
 This would require a higher level of expertise in the area, and so for more novice users, a pre-configured command line tool will also be provided.
 This can then be easily integrated into existing workflows.